IGD-TP Symposium and Webinar: The role of optimisation in radioactive waste geological disposal programmes

 - global optimisation approaches – concepts and numerical applications

-The third day will provide an opportunity for attendees to tour the Mont Terri or Grimsel underground research laboratories, or the ZWILAG interim storage facility (see below for descriptions).
-Tour numbers are limited.
+The third day provided an opportunity for attendees to tour the Mont Terri or Grimsel underground research laboratories, or the ZWILAG interim storage facility (see below for descriptions).

-The second part of the event will consist of a live webinar that will include a panel discussion and question and answer session.
-Questions can be submitted in advance via the IGD‑TP website and during the webinar.
+The second part of the event consisted of a live webinar that included a panel discussion and question and answer session.